-Prior Learning-learning acquired prior to OSU enrollment from, but not limited to, work and life experiences, non-degree granting institutions, professional training, military training, or open source learning.
+Prior Learning-applies to learning acquired from, but not limited to, work and life experiences, non-degree granting institutions, professional training, military training, or open source learning.

-Accreditation-the process used by the State Regents or other entities recognized by the U.S. Department Education (USDE) to ensure postsecondary education providers meet and maintain minimum standards of quality and integrity regarding academics, administration, and related services.
+Accreditation-is the process used by the State Regents or other entities recognized by the U.S. Department Education (USDE) to ensure postsecondary education providers meet and maintain minimum standards of quality and integrity regarding academics, administration, and related services.